 Worship is a time for families to draw closer in their relationship with God and grow together in faith.
 But sitting through a full worship service with young children isn’t without its challenges.
 We all have restless days and fussy moments, and sometimes the sermon does go on a little too long, but when prepared, children can rise to the occasion.
 One of my favorite tools for church with children is a worship bag.

-It’s important to find a creative way to make the worship bags accessible to kids, like a children’s coat stand or a basket on the floor.
-This is a tangible sign of genuinely welcoming children in worship, even to the point that they are able to get their own materials.
+It’s important to find a creative way to make the worship bags accessible to kids, like achildren’s coat stand or a basket on the floor.
+Easy access is a tangible sign of genuinely welcoming children in worship, even to the point that they can get their materials.

 A tip on crayons: Ditch the box.
 The dollar tree sells two-pack, lock top, snack containers that perfectly fit a 24-pack of crayons.
 The lock tops are easy for little hands to open and close and the crayons get back in the container rather than all over the bottom of the bag.